American national gangraped in Kerala, 2 held | Law-Order

 An American woman, who had arrived in India recently and was staying at an ashram near here, was allegedly gangraped by two men.

-The accused men were caught on Tuesday and an FIR under various sections, including 376D (gangrape) and 376(2)(n) (repeatedly raping same woman), of the IPC, has been registered against them, police said.
+The accused men were caught on Wednesday and an FIR under various sections, including 376D (gangrape) and 376(2)(n) (repeatedly raping same woman), of the IPC, was registered against them, police said.

 ''The arrest of the men is yet to be recorded.
 They are presently in custody,'' an officer of Karunagappally police station said.